-If $X$ is a normal projective variety and $D$ is a pseudoeffective $\R$-Cartier $\R$-divisor on $X$, then $\kappa_\iota(X,D)$ denotes the \emph{invariant Kodaira dimension} of $D$, see \cite{Cho08}; if the divisor $D$ is rational or $D\geq0$, its Kodaira dimension is denoted by $\kappa(X,D)$.
+If $X$ is a normal projective variety and $D$ is a pseudoeffective $\R$-Cartier $\R$-divisor on $X$, then $\kappa_\iota(X,D)$ denotes the \emph{invariant Kodaira dimension} of $D$, see \cite{Cho08}; if the divisor $D$ has rational coefficients or $D\geq0$, its Kodaira dimension is denoted by $\kappa(X,D)$.
 I denote by $ \nu(X,D) $ the \emph{numerical dimension} of $ D $, see \cite[Chapter V]{Nak04}, \cite{Kaw85}; this was denoted by $\kappa_\sigma$ in \cite{Nak04}.

-I use frequently and without explicit mention the following properties: \begin{enumerate} \item[(a)] if $D$ is an $\R$-Cartier $\R$-divisor on a normal projective variety $X$ and if $f\colon Y\to X$ is a surjective morphism from a normal projective variety $Y$, then
+I use frequently and without explicit mention the following properties: \begin{enumerate}[\normalfont (a)] \item if $D$ is an $\R$-Cartier $\R$-divisor on a normal projective variety $X$ and if $f\colon Y\to X$ is a surjective morphism from a normal projective variety $Y$, then

 and if additionally $f$ is birational and $E$ is an effective $f$-exceptional divisor on $Y$, then